muratk3n/thirdwave/en/README.md

 HEP is recommended by Gianotti, Giudice..?
 You know the goombah are just looking for another New Jersey, that one-step away place to move to and never to move from again..
 They got no experimentation.
-They gon sit on ass and eat ziti all day long, that's what they want.
+They gon sit on their ass and eat ziti all day long, that's what they want.

 ---